facelessuser/sublime-markdown-popups/docs/settings.md

 ## `mdpopups.user_css`

-Overrides the default CSS theme.
-Value should be a relative path pointing to the CSS theme file: `Packages/User/my_custom_theme.css`.
+Overrides the default CSS and/or CSS of a plugin.
+Value should be a relative path pointing to the CSS file: `Packages/User/my_custom_theme.css`.
 Slashes should be forward slashes.
 By default, it will point to `Packages/User/mdpopups.css`.
-User CSS overrides all CSS: base, default, plugin, etc.
+User CSS overrides **all** CSS as it is the last to be processed.

 ```js
     "mdpopups.use_sublime_highlighter": "Packages/User/mdpopups.css"
 ```

-## `mdpopups.default_formatting`

-Controls whether mdpopups default formatting (contained in [`base.css`](https://github.com/facelessuser/sublime-markdown-popups/blob/master/css/base.css)) will be applied or not.

 ## `mdpopups.default_style`